-A bridge, an overpass, or an underpass may be necessary to provide pedestrian/bicycle continuity to shared use paths.
+A bridge, an overpass, or an underpass may be necessary to provide pedestrian/bicycle continuity to sidewalks and shared use paths.

-Overpasses and bridges for shared use paths should be covered or screened to reduce the likelihood of objects being dropped or thrown onto the roadway below.
+Overpasses and bridges should be covered or screened to reduce the likelihood of objects being dropped or thrown onto the roadway below.
 See Figure 8.1 for typical detail.
 The overpass or bridge design shall be in accordance with the criteria established below: